Fadi960/githubPractice/README.md

 # githubPractice
-it is for practicing github commands
+it is for practicing github commands and javascript